secretstartups/handbook/people-group/sustainability/index.html.md

 #### Team Members

 - Research ways sustainability could positively impact your line of work
-- Contribute to our monthly releases, focusing on features and stability improvements that aid in efficency
+- Contribute to our monthly releases, focusing on features and stability improvements that aid efficiency
 - Join the #sustainability Slack channel to gather with other team members interested in the topic
 - Contribute to this handbook page